akashacms/epub-guide/documents/3d-rendering.html.md

     ---
 ```

 Remember that the document metadata is really a YAML structure.
 That bit with ` - url: ` on several lines is the method for writing a list in YAML.
+This defines a list named `sections` containing value objects with a field named `url`.

 Everything is handled within the `chapter-index.html.ejs` layout template.